AnushaAshokReddy/trial.github.io/index.md

 Fig. 1 : daenet GmbH and Frankfurt University of Applied Sciences

-LearningAPI already has interfaces pre declared which we can easily access, understand and use in our project.
+LearningAPI already has interfaces that are pre declared which we can easily access, understand and use in our project.

-Before you start with the **LearningAPI**, you should get familiar with several interfaces: IPipeline Module, IAlgorithm, IScore, IResult.
+Before you start with the **LearningAPI**, you should get familiarised with several interfaces: IPipeline Module, IAlgorithm, IScore, IResult.
 These interfaces are shared across all algorithms inside of the **LearningAPI**.

 LearningAPI is a foundation of Machine Learning algorithms, which can run in the pipeline of modules compatible to each other.
 This concept allows using of conceptually different algorithms in the same API, which consists of a chain of modules.
-Typically in Machine Learning applications, developers need to combine multiple algorithms or tasks, For example, imagine you want to train a supervised algorithm from historical power consumption data to be able to predict the power consumtion.
+Typically in Machine Learning applications, developers need to combine multiple algorithms or tasks to achieve a final task or result.

+For example, imagine you want to train a supervised algorithm from historical power consumption data to be able to predict the power consumtion.
 The training data is contained in the CSV file, which contains features like power consumtion in W, outside temperature, the wind etc. To solve the problem, you first have to read the data from CSV, then to normalize features (ref to normalization todo) and then to train the algorithm.

-You could think about these tasks as follow8s:
+You could think about these tasks as follows:

 1. Read CSV
 2. Normalize the data
 3. Train the data.

-After all, you will have a trained instance of the algorithm *algInst*, which can be used for prediction:
+After the above process, you will have a trained instance of the algorithm *algInst*, which can be used for prediction:

-4 Use *algInst* to predict the consumption based on a given temperature and wind.
+4. Use *algInst* to predict the power consumption based on the given temperature and wind.

 To solve this problem with the **LearningAPI** the following pseudo can be used:

 ```
 var api = new LearningApi(config)
-api.UseCsvReaderModeule('csvFileName.csv')
+api.UseCsvDataProvider('csvFileName.csv')
 api.UseNormilizerModule();
 api.Train();
 // Prediction
 var predictedPower = api.Predict(108W, 45 wind force);
 ```

-// provide here a real example.

 One pipeline module is defined as implementation of interface IPipeline.

 The IPipeline Interface is defined as follows: